international employment law firm alliance L&E Global

 The Law of the People’s Republic of China on the Protection of Women’s Rights and Interests was revised on 30th October 2022 and came into force on 1 January 2023.
 Regarding the employer’s responsibility, it stipulates that an employer shall take specific measures to prevent and stop sexual harassment of women, specifies the situations of gender discrimination in recruitment that must be strictly prohibited and emphasizes gender equality under scenarios like promotion and training.

-According to the laws, employers shall take measures to prevent and stop sexual harassment of women including: (1) formulating rules and regulations prohibiting sexual harassment; (2) specifying the responsible department or personnel; (3) carrying out education and training activities on prevention and stopping sexual harassment; (4) taking necessary security and safeguard measures; (5) setting up complaint telephone, mailbox, etc. and unblocking complaint channels; (6) establishing and improving investigation and handling procedures, timely handling of disputes and protecting the privacy and personal information of the parties concerned; (7) supporting and assisting female victims in defending their rights according to law and providing psychological counseling to female victims when necessary; and (8) other reasonable measures to prevent and stop sexual harassment.
+According to the laws, employers shall take measures to prevent and stop sexual harassment of women including: (1) formulating rules and regulations prohibiting sexual harassment; (2) specifying the responsible department or personnel; (3) carrying out education and training activities on prevention and stopping sexual harassment; (4) taking necessary security and safeguard measures; (5) setting up complaint telephone, mailbox, etc. and unblocking complaint channels; (6) establishing and improving investigation and handling procedures, timely handling of disputes and protecting the privacy and personal information of the parties concerned; (7) supporting and assisting female victims in defending their rights according to law and providing psychological counselling to female victims when necessary; and (8) other reasonable measures to prevent and stop sexual harassment.

 Any questions